 Minaret Station Alpine Lodge combines the very best of super-luxury and rustic comfort and is found at the head of a beautiful glacial valley in the mountains (but you can only reach this veritable Shangri La in a helicopter).
-This is one of the most authentic and exclusive destinations we have ever been able to offer; indeed, it is the first and finest destination of its kind in New Zealand.
+This is one of the most authentic and exclusive destinations we have ever been able to offer and is the first and finest destination of its kind in New Zealand.
 A few days at this secluded luxury alpine retreat will give you a high-end adventure unlike any other.
 Owned and founded by the legendary Wallis family of Wanaka, pioneers of the helicopter and deer farming industries in New Zealand, Minaret Station is steeped in outdoor heritage.
-The picturesque mountains that surround the lodge are a striking juxtaposition to the soft, sheepskin carpets in each of the four luxuriously appointed Chalets, each of which boasts a private hot tub and balcony.
+The picturesque mountains that surround the lodge are a striking juxtaposition to the soft, sheepskin carpets in each of the four luxuriously appointed chalets, each of which boasts a private hot tub and balcony.
 Helicopters are an indelible part of this experience, as they enable guests to enjoy a wide range of unique outdoor activities from biking (downhill), hiking, and, of course, fishing on some of the most pristine and remote trout rivers on earth.
-Minaret Station also serves as a working high-country farm and exemplifies the pasture-to-plate principle—there is no better way to experience the taste of New Zealand lamb, deer or beef than in the Mountain Kitchen at Minaret Station.
+Minaret Station also serves as a working high-country farm and exemplifies the pasture-to-plate principle—there is no better way to experience the taste of New Zealand lamb, deer, or beef than in the Mountain Kitchen at Minaret Station.

 Food and Beverages

 Fresh, local produce is the most important ingredient at Minaret Station, but they always take it a step further by presenting it beautifully as well.
-Their talented team of chefs present modern cuisine that draws influence from Europe and Asia using fresh, seasonal produce from Minaret Station and the surrounding local region.
+Their talented team of chefs presents modern cuisine that draws influence from Europe and Asia using fresh, seasonal produce from Minaret Station and the surrounding local region.
 Any of the meals served in the Mountain Kitchen are great by themselves, although pairing them with any of the complimentary local, award-winning wines will surely delight a discriminating palate.
-Guests can choose to dine family-style at the main table in the Mountain Kitchen, out on the deck with panoramic views to the snow-capped peaks just beyond, or in the privacy of their Chalets.
+Guests can choose to dine family-style at the main table in the Mountain Kitchen, out on the deck with panoramic views of the snow-capped peaks just beyond, or in the privacy of their Chalets.
 The Mountain Kitchen is New Zealand’s most remote fine dining experience.

 Typical Length of Stay